This post may contain affiliate links. For more information, please see our affiliate policy.

 After the shock wore off, I set out to create my own pumpkin pancake recipe, one where you might imagine that pumpkin flavor had just punched you in the face, but in the best way possible.
 So that’s what’s happening here.

-I wanted a pumpkin pancake that tasted like Pumpkin Muffins, Pumpkin Bars, Starbucks’ Pumpkin Loaf Bread, or any of that, but in pancake form.
+I wanted pumpkin breakfast recipes that tasted like Pumpkin Muffins, Pumpkin Bars, Starbucks’ Pumpkin Loaf Bread, or any of that, but in pancake form.
 Anything less than that is just not worthy of the name.
 You won’t be disappointed.

 Recipe ingredients